 About Our Guiding Principles

-In 2014, Business Affairs implemented new programs to assess its state of affairs and measure performance relative to the guiding principles.
+In 2014, Finance and Administration implemented new programs to assess its state of affairs and measure performance relative to the guiding principles.
 The narrative below summarizes the Employee Engagement and Responsible Stewardship underway and expands the guidance for implementing the Customer Service initiative within the organization.

-A large, multifaceted organization that provides a wide range of services to UNCG, Business Affairs follows three guiding principles of work:
+A large, multifaceted organization that provides a wide range of services to UNCG, Finance and Administration follows the following three guiding principles listed below.

 Employee engagement is embracing, empowering and retaining a talented and productive workforce.

-As part of the ongoing efforts in Business Affairs to increase employee engagement, employees are asked to participate in an annual engagement survey and provide specific feedback.
+As part of the ongoing efforts in Finance and Administration to increase employee engagement, employees are asked to participate in an annual engagement survey and provide specific feedback.
 Survey results are used by the VC, AVC’s, Directors and the VCBA Advisory Committee to develop strategies and equip each employee with the necessary tools and training to effectively and efficiently meet customer expectations.

 Ten (10) factors have been identified by employees as key attributes of a successful and inclusive environment:

 - Professional Development